-Thinking about donating?
-Philanthropic intentions bring the benefit of associated tax deductions and the IRS has strict regulations governing non-cash charitable contributions.
-Having the proper documentation created by a qualified appraiser is one of the basic requirements--Elmore Art Appraisals fulfills that requirement and starts off your donations and filings on the right foot.
+Thinking about making a charitable contribution of your artwork?
+Philanthropic intentions bring the benefit of associated tax deductions and the IRS has strict regulations governing non-cash donations.
+Having the proper documentation created by a qualified appraiser is just one of the basic requirements--Elmore Art Appraisals fulfills all the IRS-qualifications and starts off your contribution and eventual tax credit filing on the right foot.

 Life and loves can change rapidly, amicably or not, and Elmore Art Appraisals understands the complexities involved with dividing up personal property that is commonly owned.
 As an impartial appraiser, we bring objectivity to such endeavors by providing clear and unbiased monetary values.

 The value of your artwork can fluctuate with the market, which makes having updated appraisals necessary for considering coverage rates with a new insurance policy or for reviewing your current one.
 Appraisals are also necessary for damage or loss claims--why not be prepared before something happens to your artwork.